-I step off the trail to chat to inspiring women who share their stories about solo hiking around the UK – everything from how they got started to what inspires them, their challenges and tips and recommendations for you.
+I step off the trail to chat to women who share their uplifting stories about solo hiking around the UK – everything from how they got started to what inspires them, their challenges and tips and recommendations for you.